 26. Make a picture of a “collage.”

-27. Make a self-portrait sharing that the frame.
+27. Make a self-portrait sharing the frame.

 Please note, this list is subject to change and expand.